mehrandvd/skunit/docs/chat-scenario-spec.md

 OK
 ```

-This output is generated line by line as the test is executed.
+This output is generated line by line as the test is executed:

 ![image](https://github.com/mehrandvd/skunit/assets/5070766/146a26d5-c73c-47f2-aeba-e9e9c6c48dcd)